mymaestro/AllanaCrusis/docs/instrumentation.md

 # Managing instrumentation

-This section covers setting up instrumentation for compositions, which defines what instrument parts are needed for each musical work.
+In the next step, you set up instrumentation for compositions.
+Instrumentation defines what instrument parts are needed for each musical work.
 Instrumentation setup is typically done once per composition and creates the foundation for individual part management.

 ## Table of contents
 - [Describing instrumentation](#describing-instrumentation)